Linear Attribution Model: What Is It and How Does It Work?

 Linear TV measurement is traditionally conducted by Nielsen, which uses statistical sampling to determine how many viewers we can assume are watching any channel at one time.
 It does this by issuing Nielsen devices to about 100,000 viewers across 41,000 households and calculating the share of these households tuned into a show at any one time.
 So if 8.3% of their households are watching The Masked Singer, Nielsen extrapolates that number to be true of all of America.

+Linear TV measurement and Linear TV, in general, used to be a lot more straightforward than it is now.
 When there were only three networks—ABC, CBS, and NBC—taking a sample of a certain number of households was a relatively representative way of measuring viewer engagement.
-But as you can probably imagine, things have gotten…a bit more complicated since then.
+But as you can probably imagine, things have gotten a bit more complicated since then.

 Linear TV measurement does give you the advantage of clarity.
-When you see that the Super Bowl has a rating of 40—that is, 40% of the viewing population is tuned in—that’s pretty impressive, regardless of whether it’s slightly more or less accurate.
-It explains why advertisers are willing to pay top dollar for a Super Bowl spot: with linear advertising, you can be all but certain you’re reaching the audience that wants to watch that special live show, and that they’ll be amenable to watching entertaining spots.
+When you see that The Big Game has a rating of 40—that is, 40% of the viewing population is tuned in—that’s pretty impressive, regardless of whether it’s slightly more or less accurate.
+It explains why advertisers are willing to pay top dollar for TV’s coveted spot: with Linear TV advertising, you can be all but certain you’re reaching the audience that wants to watch that special live show, and that they’ll be amenable to watching entertaining spots.
 (Indeed, for many viewers, the expensive, high-stakes nature of those commercials are part of the appeal.)

 Nielsen ratings can also provide you with measurable gains or losses in terms of popularity.
 Headlines about the increasing or decreasing popularity of events like the Oscars can be a useful barometer on viewership trends and, thus, the price tag for an ad spot on one of these shows—so you know whether you’re getting your money’s worth.

 Today there are a lot of ways to watch TV, be it linear, streaming, pay-per-view, and so on.
-The population is also a lot more diverse than it was in 1950 when Nielsen started measuring TV viewership; for every general demographic set, there are countless interests that networks and brands are trying to cater to.
-Because of this, linear TV ratings today may only represent:
+Population breakdowns are also a lot more diverse than they were in 1950 when Nielsen started measuring TV viewership; for every general demographic set, there are countless interests that networks and brands are trying to cater to.
+Because of this, Linear TV ratings today may only represent:

-While 100,000 viewers may seem like a good number from which to extrapolate, the United States has a population of nearly 332 million, it seems almost comically like a drop in the bucket.
-(To be precise, that’s 0.03%.
-280 American cities are bigger than this sample size.)
+While 100,000 viewers may seem like a good number from which to extrapolate, the United States has a population of over 335 million, it seems almost comically like a drop in the bucket.
+(To be precise, that’s 0.0003%.
+333 American cities are bigger than this sample size.)

-Linear TV measurement is also a simple, binary measure of how many TVs are tuned to any given show.
-It doesn’t tell you any nuanced demographic information about who’s watching that could make or break a campaign.
-The ratings of the Super Bowl may seem incredibly impressive in isolation, but how many more viewers consume ads on social media or YouTube?
+The ratings of The Big Game may seem incredibly impressive in isolation, but how many more viewers consume ads on social media or YouTube?
 (Look up the view count on any BTS music video, for starters.)

 Additionally, since linear measurement comes down to the maintenance of Nielsen’s famous viewing boxes, there can be instances of undercounting and inaccuracies in their figures, which happened during the pandemic.

-Connected TV gives you the data advantages associated with the web, and is generally a lot more targeted and precise in its approach than linear TV measurement.
+Connected TV gives you the data advantages associated with the web, and is generally a lot more targeted in its approach than Linear TV measurement.
 CTV is also rising in popularity, with 87% of US households owning at least one CTV device.

-During a connected TV advertising campaign, measurement works much like web data.
+Measurement works much like web data in any Connected TV advertising campaign.
 It uses third-party data to paint a specific picture of who’s watching, because it’s linked to the device on which the content is being watched, which is usually registered to its user.
 It’s granular and can determine such elements as impressions (the number of times your ad has been watched) and reach (how many people have seen your ad), as well as conversions (how many views result in sales or other actions).
 These are possible because the data from a viewer’s CTV device can also be connected to data from their phone and other screens, allowing for a more complete picture of any given content’s impact.

 One of the most important advantages of CTV is that, for advertisers, broad-strokes numbers matter far less than targeted, precision ones.
 Say you’re a local comic book store.
 Would you rather advertise on a show that just gets large numbers—say, Monday Night Football—or a more niche show that appeals directly to your particular audience—like Star Trek?
 CTV viewership information is about reaching the audience you care about most.